The Nest

 Go Back To Previous Page

 When the world saw COVID-19 first take hold in China, no one ever expected life to change drastically.
 2020 marked one of the most uniquelyShould You Add a COVID-19 Clause to a Real Estate Contract? terrible years in world history.
 The pandemic shut down the majority of businesses.
 Also, it made many people penniless overnight.
 This led to most providers and state legislatures passing efforts to alleviate the stress of COVID-19’s impact.
-Each industry came up with a way to make it easier for people to survive during this economic turmoil.
+Each industry devised a way to make it easier for people to survive during this economic turmoil.
 One of the most common ways landlords improved their chances was to add a COVID-19 clause.
 But what is it, and how do you make your clause work for you and your client?

 What Is A COVID-19 Clause?